Menu

 Investment Overview

-Bandebereho (‘role model’ in Kinyarwanda) is a contextually responsive intervention that has been adapted by the Rwanda Men's Resource Centre (RWAMREC) from a programme run by global leader on engaging men, Equimondo, aimed at transforming norms around masculinity by using fatherhood as an entry-point.
-Bandebereho engages expectant and/or young fathers and their female partners in Rwanda on positive fatherhood, maternal and new-born health, violence prevention, and unpaid care work via a 15-session participatory and structured curriculum with community role models.
+Bandebereho (‘role model’ in Kinyarwanda) is a contextually responsive intervention by RWAMREC.
+The aim of the program is to transform masculinity norms using fatherhood as a focal point, engaging expectant and young fathers in Rwanda on positive fatherhood, maternal and new-born health, violence prevention, and unpaid care work.
+The intervention takes place via a 15-session participatory and structured curriculum with community role models.

 psychology_alt